Subscribe to The Alabama Transfers Advisor, your source for all things transfer in AL. Plus, send story submissions!

 Section 7.
 All laws or parts of the laws which conflict with this act are repealed.

 Section 8.
 This act shall become effective immediately upon its passage and approval by the Governor, or upon its otherwise becoming a law.

-* The State Board of Education has now been replace by the Alabama Community College System Board of Trustees.
+* The State Board of Education has now been replaced by the Alabama Community College System Board of Trustees.
 This was done in ACT 2015-125 under section §16-60-110.1.

 Senate - March 10, 1994 - Amended and Passed